 top of page

-The English Devolution White Paper was published on the 16 December 2024.
-This White Paper describes the steps that the Government will take to achieve universal coverage across England for the devolution of powers from Westminster to local government.
+The English Devolution White Paper and the subsequent English Devolution and Community Empowerment Bill describes the steps that the Government will take to achieve universal coverage across England for the devolution of powers from Westminster to local government.
 Currently, 61% of England is covered by a devolution deal (90% of the North of England but only 46% of the South of England).
 This initiative aims to decentralise power from Westminster with a view to end the “parent-child dynamic” between central and local government.

 Overview of key points: